How to Get to Sleep

 Sync your breathing with an equal amount of inhalations and exhalations.
 About 4-5 seconds each.
 Slow the count to four or five as you’re breathing in.
 One-two-three-four- and pause a few seconds.
 Then out, one-two-three-four.
 You’re slowly breathing in and slowly breathing out – as you’re trying to sleep.
 And that really helps your sleep.

 Some people catch themselves holding their breath as they’re trying to sleep.
 This is a really good thing to focus on as you drift off into sleep.

-Here’s the problem – There’s a circadian rhythm that occurs and when you go to bed past 10:30, 11:30 or 12 midnight especially, So if you missed out on that circadian wave, all of a sudden you can’t sleep.
+Here’s the problem – There’s a circadian rhythm that occurs and when you go to bed past 10:30, 11:30, or 12 midnight especially, you would miss out on that circadian wave; all of a sudden you can’t sleep.

 You may already know that... like you might get tired around 9:30 and you think, “Man, if I just went to bed now, I can sleep,” but suddenly you wake up - that’s what I’m talking about.